-Subject Highly Selective Colleges & Universities Public Colleges & Universities in Colorado GALS Graduation Requirements DPS Graduation Requirements (Up to Class of 2020) DPS Graduation Requirements (Class of 2021 & Beyond) English Out-of-State and/or Highly Selective 40 40 40 40 Math Colleges & 40 40 40 40 Science Universities (especially private institutions) may have different requirements for various subjects 30 30 (40 recommended) 30 (20 must come from Earth Science, Biology, Chemistry, or Physics) 30 Social Studies that differ slightly from DPS/GALS 30 30 (to include .5 unit of Civics) 30 (to include .5 unit of Civics) 30 (to include .5 unit of Civics) World Language graduation requirements.
-10-20 (single language) 20-30 (single language) (recommended) 10 (single language) 10 (single language) Physical Education For example, (1) the University of California requires 40 10 10 GALS Series Elective one yearlong course of visual and 40 N/A N/A Advanced Placement performing arts in the area of dance, drama/theater, music favorable strongly recommended strongly recommended strongly recommended General Electives (Visual & Performing Arts, Voice, Engineering) or visual arts; (2) Stanford University applicants typically have four years of English, Math, Science, Social Studies, and a Foreign Language; (3) the University of Texas requires two years of a single foreign language and four years of science and social studies.
-Therefore, it is essential that students work closely with their families, advisors, and the Director of GALS Futures to assess what courses they should take, 20 90 Academic Electives: 20 (10 must be within Fine Arts or Career Technical Education) Community Service/Service Learning: 20 (may include, but not limited to: field/service, work, volunteer, community organizations, and internship experiences.
-Electives: 70 (20 may come from community service/service learning) 90 (must have 10 in Arts or eligible Career Technical Education) Minimum Credits Required especially if they intend to apply/attend a non-public, out-of- 170 240 240 240 state, and/or highly selective institution.
+Subject Highly Selective Colleges & Universities Public Colleges & Universities in Colorado GALS Graduation Requirements DPS Graduation Requirements (Class of 2021 & Beyond) English Out-of-State and/or Highly 40 40 40 Math Selective Colleges & Universities (especially private institutions) may have different requirements for various subjects that differ slightly from DPS/GALS graduation requirements.
+40 40 40 Science 30 30 (40 recommended) 30 Social Studies differ slightly from 30 30 (to include .5 unit of Civics) 30 (to include .5 unit of Civics) World Language 10-20 (single language) 10-40 (single language) (recommended) N/A Physical Education For example, (1) the University of California 10-40 10 Advanced Placement requires one yearlong course of visual and favorable strongly recommended strongly recommended General Electives (Visual & Performing Arts, Voice, Engineering, Robotics, World Language) performing arts in the area of dance, drama/theater, music or visual arts; (2) Stanford University applicants typically have 20 90 (must have 10 in Arts or eligible Career Technical Education) 90 (must have 10 in Arts or eligible Career Technical Education) Minimum Credits Required applicants typically have four years of English, Math, Science, Social Studies, and a Foreign Language; (3) the University of Texas requires two years of a single foreign language and four years of science and social studies.
+Therefore, it is essential that students work closely with their families, advisors, and the Director of GALS Futures to assess what courses they should take, especially if they intend to apply/attend a non-public, out-of-state, and/or highly selective institution.
+NA 240 240

-Colleges and universities commonly use an index which includes a combination of GPA (grade point average) and college entrance exam scores (ACT or SAT) to determine admission along with other specific criteria which could include quality of work and volunteer hours.
-Selective colleges and universities look for evidence of a student challenging herself.
+Colleges and universities commonly use an index which includes a combination of GPA (grade point average), advanced courses taken/offered, and college entrance exam scores (SAT) to determine admission along with other specific criteria which could include extra-curricular participation.
+Selective colleges and universities look for evidence of a student challenging themselves.
 A student's GPA is still noted as the best predictor of a student's academic success in college and therefore, grades are an important factor for college entrance.